The Stockwell transform on Gelfand pairs and localization operators: Introduction

+F. Esmaeelzadeh's recent work on the Stockwell transform falls within the perspective of these generalizations \cite{Esmaeelzadeh, Esmaeelzadeh1}.
+Indeed, F. Esmaeelzadeh studied the Stockwell transform on locally compact abelian groups and the localization operators associated with them as the first generalization of the Stockwell analysis beyond Euclidian spaces.
+From Abstract harmonic analysis point of view, one can explore a more general framework by investigating the Stockwell transform on Gelfand pairs since Gelfand pairs generalize locally compact abelian groups.
 The introduction of Gelfand pairs occurred from the necessity to generalize harmonic analysis beyond locally compact abelian groups.
-It resulted a suitable theory applicable to some locally compact groups $G$ with some additionnal commutative property on their group algebra $L^1(G)$ \cite{Gelfand}.
+It resulted a suitable theory applicable to some locally compact groups with some additionnal commutative property on their group algebra \cite{Gelfand}.
 The theory assures that one can construct a transformation of Fourier type, known as the spherical Fourier transform, from a locally compact group and one of its compact subgroups.
-For more details, we refer to \cite{Wolf}.
+For more details, refer to \cite{Dijk, Wolf}.

-In the present paper, we study the Stockwell transform on Gelfand pairs and the associated localization operators.
-Some of the results are based on methods in \cite{Esmaeelzadeh, Mensah}.